microsoft/playwright/docs/src/api/class-browsertype.md

   - `logger` <[Logger]> Logger sink for Playwright logging.
 Optional.
   - `timeout` <[float]> Maximum time in milliseconds to wait for the connection to be established.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.

+### param: BrowserType.connectOverCDP.endpointURL
+* langs: java, python
+- `endpointURL` <[string]>

+A CDP websocket endpoint or http url to connect to.
+For example `http://localhost:9222/` or `ws://127.0.0.1:9222/devtools/browser/387adf4c-243f-4051-a181-46798f4a46f4`.

+### option: BrowserType.connectOverCDP.slowMo
+* langs: java, python
+- `slowMo` <[float]>

+Slows down Playwright operations by the specified amount of milliseconds.
+Useful so that you can see what is going on.
+Defaults to 0.

+### option: BrowserType.connectOverCDP.timeout
+* langs: java, python
+- `timeout` <[float]>

+Maximum time in milliseconds to wait for the connection to be established.
+Defaults to `30000` (30 seconds).
+Pass `0` to disable timeout.

 ## method: BrowserType.executablePath
 - returns: <[string]>